haus/releng-preso/three/how_it_works.md

 After a hard day's work, note the Jenkins job url and go get a beer.
 Easy right?

-!SLIDE incremental small
+!SLIDE bullets
 # Meanwhile, on Jenkins... #

-* NodeLabelParameter plugin picks the right builder slave for the job
+* * NodeLabelParameter plugin picks the right builder slave for the job
-* Slave clones project bundle and packaging repo
+* * Slave clones project bundle and packaging repo
-* Slave executes the build using build data params file (`rake pl:build_from_params`)
+* * Slave executes the build using build data params file (`rake pl:build_from_params`)
-* Artifacts are off to distribution server!
+* * Artifacts are off to distribution server!

 !SLIDE center
 ![Alt workflow](./repo3.jpeg)

-!SLIDE bullets incremental
+!SLIDE bullets
 # Wait, this is awesome why? #

 * * Jenkins job completely abstracted from project and target platform